jephrei/Framework/README.md

 Yes.
 It's an unorganized pile of foo but it's mine and I'm enjoying myself.
 You should make one too.

 ##Basics Ideas
+* Consitency rather than resets
 * Semantic classes
-* Consitency rather than resets
-* Modular design for multiple use cases
+* Modular design for multiple use cases (don't assume too much)
 * Keep it simple, stupid

 ##Key Features